tensorpack/tensorpack/examples/GAN/README.md

 + InfoGAN: Interpretable Representation Learning by Information Maximizing GAN. [paper](https://arxiv.org/abs/1606.03657)

-See the docstring in each script for detailed usage.
+Detailed usage is in the docstring of each script.

 ## DCGAN-CelebA.py